Solving the IT Talent Shortage with Soft Skills: The Non-Technical Markers of Future Top Performers

 Combatting the talent shortage with skilling

-Spurred on by the IT talent shortage, we’ve entered an era of skill-based hiring.
+Spurred on by the IT talent shortage and the need for IT consulting and staffing services, we’ve entered an era of skill-based hiring.
 Eliminating strict degree and experience requirements comes with some key benefits – widened talent pools, increased candidate diversity, and less competition, to name a few.

 This type of hiring has been made possible by the proliferation of corporate skilling programs.
 If the right talent isn’t available (or within budget), companies can simply skill existing employees or new, under-skilled candidates with potential.
 It’s a significant investment – PWC estimates that businesses spend around $500 billion annually on upskilling and reskilling programs to close their skills gaps.

-However, a lot of recruiters are narrowly focused on hard skills and capabilities when evaluating employees and new candidates for these programs.
+However, a lot of recruiters and the biggest IT staffing firms are narrowly focused on hard skills and capabilities when evaluating employees and new candidates for these programs.
 While that’s important, it’s not everything.

 Smoothstack has trained thousands of developers and engineers through our hire-train-deploy approach, making us experts on identifying high-potential talent and producing job-ready technologists.
 In our experience, soft skills are important, and can be a much stronger indicator of potential.